TrelisResearch/arc-agi-2025/runpod/README.md

 # RunPod Pod Management

-Create and manage RunPod pods using YAML/JSON templates.
+This directory contains scripts and templates for creating and managing RunPod pods with configurable health checks.

 ## Setup